Broosky/Gatherers-Legacy/README.md

 Built with a barebones IDE and barely any debugging tools, the project ran mostly on caffeine and sheer determination.
 After a few proof-of-concept trials in C++ ([Workers](https://github.com/Broosky/Workers)), I decided to write it in pure C. Though this version isn't fully optimized, it holds a special place in my development journey.

-This repository has been renamed **Gatherers-Historic** to preserve its sentimental value.
+This repository has been renamed **Gatherers-Legacy** to preserve its sentimental value.
 A new repo, [Gatherers](https://github.com/Broosky/Gatherers), will supersede it — and I'll continue to improve it when time allows.

 ---